Health screenings for men ages 18 to 39

 Ask your provider if you need your blood pressure checked more often if:

-• You have diabetes, heart disease, kidney problems, are overweight, or have certain other health conditions
+• You have diabetes, heart disease, kidney problems, are overweight or have obesity, or have certain other health conditions

 • You have a first-degree relative with high blood pressure